 Sustainable investing is growing in popularity and for good reason.
-Investors around the globe see sustainable investing as a way to do good and achieve competitive returns.
+Many investors around the globe see sustainable investing as a way to do good and pursue competitive returns.
 However, it is important to understand that sustainability goes beyond protecting the environment; investors may want to look out for businesses with strong corporate governance characteristics as well.

 Going beyond regulations